What are the EUNICE Excellence Programmes?

 How have others approached the development of their programmes?

-The three programs that have made the most progress so far have taken slightly different paths, but they all share a step-by-step approach that includes double and multiple degrees moving towards joint degrees:
+The EUNICE Excellence Programmes that have made the most progress so far have taken slightly different paths, but they all share a step-by-step approach that includes double and multiple degrees moving towards joint degrees:

-- Bio-inspired Chemistry: This program is built on synchronising and coordinating existing master’s programs at three institutions.
+- Master’s Degree in Bio-Inspired Chemistry − already ongoing, built on synchronising and coordinating existing master’s programmes at three institutions.

-- IT for Smart & Sustainable Mobility: Started from scratch and developed new programs at three universities.
+- Master’s Degree in Information Technologies for Smart and Sustainable Mobility − already ongoing, started from scratch and developed new programmes at three universities.

 What is the European label and degree?